Compressed-air energy storage: Large storage system thermodynamics

 Energy storage systems often use large caverns.
 This is the preferred system design due to the very large volume and thus the large quantity of energy that can be stored with only a small pressure change.
 The gas is compressed adiabatically with little temperature change (approaching a reversible isothermal system) and heat loss (approaching an isentropic system).
 This advantage is in addition to the low cost of constructing the gas storage system, using the underground walls to assist in containing the pressure.
 The cavern space can be insulated to improve efficiency.

 Undersea insulated airbags that have similar thermodynamic properties to large cavern storage have been suggested.

 Vehicle applications

 Practical constraints in transportation

 In order to use air storage in vehicles or aircraft for practical land or air transportation, the energy storage system must be compact and lightweight.
 Energy density and specific energy are the engineering terms that define these desired qualities.

 Specific energy, energy density, and efficiency

-As explained in the thermodynamics of the gas storage section above, compressing air heats it, and expanding it cools it.
-Therefore, practical air engines require heat exchangers in order to avoid excessively high or low temperatures, and even so don't reach ideal constant temperature conditions or ideal thermal insulation.
+As explained in the thermodynamics of the gas storage section above, compressing air heats it, and expansion cools it.
+Therefore, practical air engines require heat exchangers in order to avoid excessively high or low temperatures, and even so do not reach ideal constant-temperature conditions or ideal thermal insulation.

 Nevertheless, as stated above, it is useful to describe the maximum energy storable using the isothermal case, which works out to about 100 kJ/m3 [ ln(PA/PB)].